infermedica/js-symptom-checker-example/README.md

 ## Getting started

-First of all you have to obtain your own app-id and app-key from [developer portal.](https://developer.infermedica.com/) You will need to paste these into right fields inside the application.

-### Providing api credentials

-You have to provide your own credentials in order to use API.
-To do so, please register at [infermedica's developer portal](https://developer.infermedica.com) to get keys, then edit file `src/settings.js`.
+First of all you have to obtain your own app-id and app-key in order to use API.
+To do so, please register at [infermedica's developer portal](https://developer.infermedica.com) to get necessary credentials, then edit file `src/settings.js`.
 ```javascript
 const settings = {
   'app-id': 'your-id-here',